fffranklin/parallel-web-crawler/README.md

 #### Implementing the Profiler

-Everything you need is in the `src/main/java/com/udacity/webcrawler/profiler/` folder.
+Everything I needed was in the `src/main/java/com/udacity/webcrawler/profiler/` folder.

 The profiler will record the running times of different method invocations.
 Now that the crawler runs in parallel, this could happen concurrently from multiple different threads.
 The `ProfilingState` class has already been implemented for you to be thread-safe.

-You will be writing a method interceptor that intercepts method calls annotated with the `@Profiled` annotation.
-To create classes whose methods are intercepted, you will implement the `Profiler` utility class.
-This class will "wrap" the to-be-profiled objects in a dynamic proxy instance.
+I wrote a method interceptor that intercepts method calls annotated with the `@Profiled` annotation.
+To create classes whose methods are intercepted, I implemented the `Profiler` utility class.
+This class "wrap" the to-be-profiled objects in a dynamic proxy instance.

-Implementation will include the following steps:
+Implementation included the following steps:

   * Fill in `ProfilerImpl.java`.
 Reading Java's [`Proxy`](https://docs.oracle.com/javase/10/docs/api/java/lang/reflect/Proxy.html) documentation will be very helpful.

   * Fill in `ProfilingMethodInterceptor.java`.
 The `invoke` method should check whether the passed `Method` is annotated with `@Profiled`.
 If the method has the annotation, the interceptor should use the injected `java.time.Clock` to measure the duration of the method invocation, and then record it to the `ProfilingState`.

-Your interceptor should always return the same value (or throw the same `Throwable`) as the method that was intercepted.
+My interceptor should always return the same value (or throw the same `Throwable`) as the method that was intercepted.
 When implementing this, there are some common "gotchas" to look out for:

   * Think carefully about how the proxy should behave for the `java.lang.Object#equals(Object)` method.
 Reading the [`InvocationHandler`](https://docs.oracle.com/javase/10/docs/api/java/lang/reflect/InvocationHandler.html) documentation will be very helpful.